 Coordinator: Nelah McComsey

-Each September 11, we distribute baskets of cookies and cakes to area firemen to say thanks for their service and dedication.
+Each September 11, we distribute baskets of cookies and cakes to area firemen and policemen to say thanks for their service and dedication.

 2012: Gift baskets were delivered to 46 local police and fire stations.
 Approximately 15 drivers helped deliver the goodies that 25 volunteers helped bake or pack.
 Many of the baked goods came from a local LDS church, as part of an inter-faith gesture.